did-method-plc/did-method-plc/go-didplc/cmd/webplc/spec/v0.1/did-plc.md

 DID PLC is a self-authenticating [DID](https://www.w3.org/TR/did-core/) which is strongly-consistent, recoverable, and allows for key rotation.

-An example DID is: `did:plc:yk4dd2qkboz2yv6tpubpc6co`
+An example DID is: `did:plc:ewvi7nxzyoun6zhxrhs64oiz`

-Control over a `did:plc` identity rests in a set of re-configurable "rotation" keys pairs.
-These keys can sign update "operations" to mutate the identity (including key rotations), with each operation referencing a prior version of the identity state by hash.
-Each identity starts from an initial "genesis" operation, and the hash of this initial object is what defines the DID itself (that is, the DID URI "identifier" string).
-A central "directory" server collects and validates operations, and maintains a transparent log of operations for each DID.
+Control over a `did:plc` identity rests in a set of reconfigurable rotation keys pairs.
+These keys can sign update operations to mutate the identity (including key rotations), with each operation referencing a prior version of the identity state by hash.
+Each identity starts from an initial genesis operation, and the hash of this initial object is what defines the DID itself (that is, the DID URI identifier string).
+A central directory server collects and validates operations, and maintains a transparent log of operations for each DID.

 ## How it works